IWL Faculty Travel Grant Call for Proposals

 Applicants are urged to apply for other appropriate funding, such as departmental travel funds and the annual UVA Education Benefit.
 Details about this benefit may be found at: https://dm1web.web.virginia.edu/Benefits/Education.

 Eligibility: All full-time faculty members with a continuing contract of any rank, including lecturer and general faculty, who are engaged in the teaching of any world language at UVA, are welcome to apply for these Faculty Travel Grants.
 Part-time faculty members are not eligible to apply.
+Once an application is awarded funding, verification of continued employment at UVa for the following academic year will be required in order to process reimbursements for travel.

 Application deadlines: The IWL has two calls for applications for faculty travel grant funding in one academic year.